-Backyard Travel is travelling in your own surroundings, peeling the layers of obvious and discovering the stories hidden beneath them.
+Backyard Travel is traveling in your own surroundings, peeling the layers of obvious and discovering the stories hidden beneath them.
 Most of the people I know are very low on this kind of travel.
-Travelling half way across the world seems more exciting than walking the back lanes of our own city.
+Traveling half way across the world seems more exciting than walking the back lanes of our own city.
 Thankfully some writers have written about it to inspire us.

 Vanaja Banagiri writes about Hyderabad in Hyderabad Hazir Hai, Leena Kejriwal writes the photo-biography of Kolkata in Calcutta-Repossessing the City.
 Bulbul Sharma takes you through the birds and landscapes of Delhi in Grey Hornbills at Dusk, as does Khushwant Singh in both Delhi and The Sunset Club.

 My list of Backyard Travel books:

 - Delhi 14 Historic Walks by Swapna Liddle

 - Hyderabad Hazir Hai By Vanaja Banagiri

 - Grey Hornbills at Dusk by Bulbul Sharma